The White Castle: Plot summary

 While living with Hoja, the narrator is the subject to Hoja's cruelty, ambitions, and inquiries.
 Using the narrator's knowledge of astronomy, as well as tales from Italy, he's able to entertain the young sultan.
 Hoja reveals his goal of gaining the sultan's favor in order to obtain the position as court astrologer.
 As Hoja becomes interested in the narrator's past, the two try to swap stories of “why” they are the way they are.
 While the narrator is able to do so, Hoja is unable to, as he is unable to find any flaws within himself.
 As the narrator continues to write about his past, Hoja becomes increasingly malicious and taunts the narrator over his past misdeeds, and claims that while he cannot admit his faults, because the narrator can, Hoja can claim superiority over him.
 When the plague breaks out, he uses the narrator's fear of it to torment him further.
 When it appears that the plague has killed him, the narrator runs away.
 Hoja, still alive, reclaims him.
 Hoja continues trying to learn about the narrator's past.

 After the plague subsides, Hoja obtains the post of imperial astrologer.
 Competing over the influence of the sultan's mother and his youthful impatience, he sets out to create a great weapon that will prove his brilliance, and that of the Ottoman Empire's.
 They work on the weapon for the next six years.
 During this time, the narrator is shocked at how much Hoja knows about his past, and his mannerisms, and can imitate him perfectly.
 The narrator has nightmares about his loss of identity.

-The weapon is completed in time for a siege on Edirne, with the goal of a taking the titular white castle, the castle Doppio.
+The weapon is completed in time for a siege in Poland, with the goal of a taking the titular white castle, the castle Doppio.
 The narrator learns from a distance that the weapon has not only failed, but that the Poles that they were attacking have obtained reinforcements from Hungary, Austria and the Cossacks.
 Fearing for his life, Hoja abandons the narrator and vanishes.
 The narrator goes into hiding as well.

-The book closes with the narrator, now in his seventies, talking about his life after the failure at Edirne.
+The book closes with the narrator, now in his seventies, talking about his life after the failure at the white castle.
 He is married, with children, and has done quite well financially while he worked as royal astrologer, though he resigned his post before the intrigue got him killed.
 He has accepted that travelers that he sees are not coming to see him.
 He ponders what became of ‘Him’, who'd escaped to Italy.
 A traveling author, Evliya Chelebi, seeks him out, hoping to learn about Italy, as he'd once owned an Italian slave.
 The narrator agrees, and the two men share stories over the course of two weeks, before departing.
 The narrator tells us that it is this incident that inspired him to record the previous events of his life.